Table of contents

 - Dosage is easy to control, although precise dosages are still difficult to determine.

-- Quite an efficient way of using cannabis, as little cannabis is needed in order to get the desired effect.
+- Quite an efficient way of using cannabis, as little cannabis is needed to get the desired effect.

 - More discreet than smoking (i.e., less of an odor).